opnfv/vswitchperf/docs/design/vswitchperf_design.rst

                                 of selected transport protocol
                       Default value: "L4".
     'pre_installed_flows'
-                   -  Pre-installed flows is an extension of the multistream" feature.
+                   -  Pre-installed flows is an extension of the "multistream" feature.
+If enabled, it will implicitly insert a flow for each stream.
 If multistream is disabled, then pre-installed flows will be ignored.
-It defines if stream specific flows will be inserted into OVS or not.
+                      Note: It is supported only for p2p deployment scenario.
                       Data type: str
                       Supported values:
                          "Yes" - flows will be inserted into OVS